Kozea/WeasyPrint/docs/features.rst

 defining "new properties and values, so that authors may bring new techniques (running headers and footers, footnotes, page selection) to paged media".

-`Page selectors`_ are also supported by WeasyPrint.
+`Page selectors`_ are supported by WeasyPrint.
 You can select pages according to their position in the document:

 .. code-block:: css

     @page :nth(3) { background: red } /* Third page */
     @page :nth(2n+1) { background: green } /* Odd pages */

+You can also use `running elements`_ to put HTML boxes into the page margins.

 The other features of GCPM are **not** implemented: